Did You Know? What Size Staples Are Best for Insulation?

 Limitations:

-• Limited holding power, making them unsuitable for heavy-duty applications.
+• Limited holding power, making them not ideal for heavy-duty tasks.

 Highly Rated Options: